junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Using *de Broglie's equation*, to have this wavelength, it would mean a proton moving at a $10^{-9}$ m/s or an electron moving at $10^{-6}$ m/s.
 So if Cas doesn't occupy a body and manifest as a physical existence on the Earth, he would have to be extremely small or extremely slow.
 Angel or not, he's bounded by the rule of physics.

+**Mass-Energy Equation**: According to the Einstein's equation $E=mc^2$, the mass can be converted to energy, with multiplied speed of light.
+So the process of shrinking the giant body the size of Chrysler Tower to a normal human form, would produce approximately () amount of energy, equivalent to ().
+Let's just say this much energy is enough to fix a hole in the dimension.

+**The dimension in between**: The "dimension in between" is not any dimension, not a higher or lower dimension, not fifth dimension or tenth dimension.
+It's a concept where other dimensions are flattened, including the time and space dimension.
+It's like two and a half dimension, or three and a half, or all the other in-between dimensions put together.

+In there, all the world in all the time and all the space would be equivalent, as if they are all happening in the same time same place.
+That is why when Cas was in there, when he notices the lights conjured from Dean's yearnings, he would wonder when and where that is.
+Because they can be from any time, any where, Cas wouldn't be able to tell the difference.
+He may tear one hole to find a 26-year-old Dean, another to 40-year-old Dean.
+That is also why it is very real fear that Dean worries "what if the next time you show up it's 20 years later, then 50 years after".

+That is also why the infinite future can actually fill the hole and close the dimension in between: the future and the past are equivalent in there.
+The moment they realize this is possible, all the infinite possibilities become solid reality in there, it's like infinite versions of multiverse.
+No wonder that can definitely

 <br>

 Enjoy Cas's little physics class yet?